dave-ok/hackerbay-node-task/README.md

 }
 ```

-- If the raw thumbnail image is needed the `raw?true` query parameter is appended to the request
+- If the raw thumbnail image is needed the `raw?true` query parameter is appended to the request and the response body of the request contains the raw thumbnail image

 Sample Raw Thumbnail Request: